Return to Jobs Index

 SECTION 5.
 THE BELL TOWER COMMITTEE

 (2).
-Members shall be appointed by the President, with Executive Board approval, for three-year terms, and may serve an unlimited number of successive terms.
+The President shall consult with The Bell Tower Committee Chair and shall appoint members, with Executive Board approval, for three-year terms.
+These members may serve an unlimited number of successive terms.

 (4).
 The Chair shall be selected annually by the committee members.